danielsomerfield/tdd-and-function-composition-examples/typescript/README.md

-# An example of simple Dependency Injection with Typescript
+# TDD and function-first composition with TypeScript

 # Instructions